MicrosoftDocs/azure-docs/articles/azure-arc/data/privacy-data-collection-and-reporting.md

 ### Diagnostic data

-Database instance logs, Kubernetes logs, and other diagnostic logs are exported out as needed in support situations.
-You may upload them to a secure location that only Microsoft Support and Microsoft engineers working on a support case has access to.
-Diagnostic data could also come from queries to dynamic management views (DMVs).
+In support situations, you may be asked to provide database instance logs, Kubernetes logs, and other diagnostic logs.
+The support team will provide a secure location for you to upload to.
+Dynamic management views (DMVs) may also provide diagnostic data.
 The DMVs or queries used could contain database schema metadata details but typically not customer data.
 Diagnostic data does not contain any passwords, cluster IPs or individually identifiable data.
 These are cleaned and the logs are made anonymous for storage when possible.
 They are not transmitted automatically and administrator has to manually upload them.

 |Field name  |Notes  |
 |---------|---------|